Updated June 5, 2021 . AmFam Team

 Whether you’ve just purchased the home of a former smoker or have quit recently yourself, removing damage from cigarette smoke is something many people want done with their home.
 This service is not covered by homeowners insurance, so you’ll need to cover the costs for this work.

 If it’s in fabrics like curtains, clothes or carpet, you’ll need to do several rounds of washing and air drying — preferably outside in the sun — before the smell is removed completely.
 Following a thorough cleaning, sealing the ceiling and wall surfaces with a good quality stain sealer is critical, followed by a fresh coat of paint to make the room smell fresh and look clean and new again.

-If you want to understand more about what your homeowners insurance covers when it comes to fire and smoke damage, contact your American Family Insurance agent to learn about your policy.
-They can help you understand how your homeowners insurance can help you after a fire has occurred and how to file claim should you be affected by one.
+If you want to understand more about what your homeowners insurance covers when it comes to fire and smoke damage, reach out to your agent to learn more about your policy.
+They can help you understand how your insurance can help you after a fire has occurred and how to file a claim should you be affected by one.